-Recent exhibitions and screenings include In Deep Ecology at Tenerife Espacio de las Artes in Spain; Now & After ‘16, at The State Darwin Museum in Moscow, Russia; 2015 St. Louis Filmmakers Showcase Experimental program at the Tivoli Theater in St Louis, Missouri; Fare Well at Fort Gondo Compound for the Arts in St Louis; and the triennial Concept/Focus, at the Hardesty Art Center in Tulsa, Oklahoma.
+Recent exhibitions and screenings include In Deep Ecology at Tenerife Espacio de las Artes in Spain; Ecology without Borders .01 at [.BOX] Videoart Project Space in Milan, Italy; Color Key at the Contemporary Art Museum, St Louis; Now & After ‘16, at The State Darwin Museum in Moscow, Russia; Fare Well at Fort Gondo Compound for the Arts in St Louis; Surface Forms at The Fabric Workshop & Museum in Philadelphia; and the triennial Concept/Focus, at the Hardesty Art Center in Tulsa, Oklahoma and The Luminary in St Louis, Missouri.
+Recent awards include a grant from the John Anson Kittredge Fund; an honorarium from the Oklahoma Visual Arts Coalition; a St. Louis Regional Arts Commission Artist Support Grant; a Creative Stimulus Award from Critical Mass for the Visual Arts.

 She is half of the collaborative duo, LAB:D.